Simulators

 A student and instructor use a flight simulator.

-Our two FRASCA Reconfigurable Training Devices (RTDs) are able to simulate aircraft models ranging from the Censsa 172 (the classic flight training aircraft) to the Piper Seminole (twin engine light aircraft).
-The physical construction of this simulator is created to have the same in-cockpit-feel, including knobs and switches in the correct positions and realistic aerodynamics.
-The graphics are portrayed onto three Liquid Crystal Display (LCD) flat screens within FRASCA CGI technology.
-Instructors have a tablet-controled interface allowing them to change the environment (weather, temperature and more) and induce simulated failures.
+Two FRASCA Reconfigurable Training Devices (RTDs) are able to simulate aircraft models ranging from the Censsa 172 (the classic flight training aircraft) to the Piper Seminole (twin engine light aircraft).
+The physical construction of this simulator is created to have the same in-cockpit feel, including knobs and switches in the correct positions and realistic aerodynamics.
+The graphics are portrayed onto three Liquid Crystal Display (LCD) flat screens with FRASCA CGI technology.
+Instructors have a tablet-controlled interface allowing them to make simulated environmental (weather, temperature and more) changes and induce simulated failures.

 Frasca Truflight Flight Training Device